HTML tricks of the masters

 Promote your site

 See the promoting a web page section for dozens of secrets and tips in promoting your website and getting it higher in search engines.
-If people cannot find your page in a search engine, they are not going to visit your site.
+If people cannot find your page on a search engine, they are not going to visit your site.

 Do not use the full URL for links

 When creating links to your sub pages or images, do not put your full URL also known as an absolute path.
-Instead type the path location also known as the relative path to make any future transition easier and for pages with lots of links load faster.
+Instead, type the path location also known as the relative path to make any future transition easier and for pages with lots of links load faster.
 To move forward in a folder type: a href="folder/file", where folder is a sub folder of the current directory.
 If you need to go back a folder type: a href="../file", where the ../ moves back one directory.

 Keep your page or blog about one topic

 When creating your web page, make it about one topic and extend only upon that one topic.
-When people are looking for something, they are usually only interested about what they are trying to find.
+When people are looking for something, they are usually only interested in what they are trying to find.
 If your page has information about golf, makeup, and home repair people are going to be distracted or think the site is not comprehensive enough for what they came to the site to find.

 Always be checking for web page errors

 Bad or broken links, grammar errors, and spelling errors can all hurt your website.
 Always check the web page for errors.
-If you are always creating new content it is also a good idea to go back to older pages, especially if they are popular to make sure there are no errors and that it is up-to-date.
+If you are always creating new content, it is also a good idea to go back to older pages, especially if they are popular to make sure there are no errors and that it is up-to-date.